Things not to do in Prague: 14 local tourist traps

 Just like this guy in the picture.
 I keep seeing him regularly on the stairs leading up to Prague Castle.
 And yes (unfortunately) he still has enough “customers”.

 Are you planning to visit the interiors of Prague Castle?
 Then please don´t believe anyone who tells you that you need some skip-the-line tickets or to buy tickets ahead of time, blah blah blah….don´t get stressed by this.
+Prague Castle is not as busy is as Vatican or Louvre.
+The tickets are always available.
 Stay flexible and enjoy your holidays.
-Whenever you plan to visit the castle interiors, just come and get the tickets at Prague Castle.
+Whenever you plan to visit the Castle interiors, just come and get the tickets at Prague Castle.
 BTW, all the exteriors, courtyards and gardens are open for free!!

 tourist traps